 This example is somewhat parallel to the problem of stuttering.
 Nearly all stutterers have the physical equipment to talk properly, but in many cases the fear of stuttering causes them to try to force trouble-free speech.
-And since it is difficult to force the articulative mechanism of speech, he does not speak fluently.
+And since it is difficult to force the speech mechanism, he does not speak fluently.